StablePay/contracts-v1/README.md

 The platform needs some env variables to be configured properly.
 In order to configure them, create a `.env` file based on the `.env.template` file.

-Once the file was created, it needs to setup some values.
-Please, follow the instruction to setup these values before executing any command.
+Then follow the instructions in the .env to setup the correct values before executing any command.

 #### Infura